 Two buzzwords that have sprung up around remote learning are synchronous and asynchronous.
 Synchronous refers to those activities and engagements that take place at a set time and usually in some sort of webinar platform, such as Zoom or Microsoft Teams.
 If a student is expected to participate in synchronous activities, then timing is important.
 Help the student connect a few minutes early, if possible, to allow time to resolve any technical issues that might arise.
 Asynchronous refers to those activities that the student can do at a self-directed (or parent-directed) pace.
 The specific time of day is not as important, but there are generally still deadlines and due dates.
 Even with asynchronous learning, many schools have the expectation that the student is working and interacting in some way every day.
 Students who have not had to practice time-management much in the past may struggle with procrastination, so parents can help by setting schedules and milestones.
 Star charts, check lists or other measures of progress can help to keep students on track and avoid rushing at the end of a day or week to get everything accomplished.

-Although it may seem obvious to adults, students often need guidance in how to conduct themselves in a remote setting.
-Students might benefit from some assistance with their digital interactions.
-Many students may not have sent an email before, so a bit of coaching, such as showing them how to construct an email.
-One possible template would include a greeting, a statement of the purpose of the email, a description of any problem or question, a "thank you" and an appropriate signature.
-This can help make sure their email is understood and well-received.
-In addition to sending emails, students may need help understanding appropriate interaction in an online meeting.
-For example, allowing your students to be dressed comfortably (but not in pajamas) can reduce fidgeting and help the student feel relaxed on camera.
-It is a good idea to consider the background that will be visible and remove items that might be distracting or inappropriate for a class setting or even show their student how to use a virtual background if they prefer more privacy.
-Virtual backgrounds have the added appeal of being able to be customized to something the student will enjoy and may allow them to express themselves.
-While phones and games can be a good option during breaks, students probably should not be playing games or on their phones while engaged in an online meeting unless it is a part of the lesson being presented.
+Although it may seem obvious to adults, student often need guidance in how to conduct themselves in a remote setting.
+Parents should discuss appropriate digital interactions with their student.
+If the student has to send an email, show them how to construct an email with a greeting, a statement of the purpose of the email, and a description of any problem or question.
+They should thank the teacher and then provide an appropriate signature.
+It is also important to discuss appropriate interaction in an online meeting.
+Students should be dressed comfortably but not in pajamas.
+Parents should consider the background that will be visible and remove items that might be distracting or inappropriate for a class setting or show their student how to use a virtual background if they prefer more privacy.
+Students should not be playing games or on their phones while engaged in an online meeting.
 It is important to know if the school has requirements regarding camera use and then make sure those rules are followed.
-If there is a reason why a student cannot have their camera turned on, then the student should be careful to engage in other ways, such as the chat box or verbally answering questions.
+If there is a reason why a student cannot have their camera turned on, then the student must be careful to engage in other ways, such as the chat box.
 Otherwise, the teacher has no way to measure student participation and understanding.
 Similarly, the student should understand the use of the microphone and how to mute and unmute so as to avoid unnecessary sounds in the online meeting.

-As self-care is an important part of remote learning, we should be sensitive to student anxiety.
+If a parent is home with the student, the parent should be able to see the student while they are working.
+This can help reduce off-task behavior and help with any questions the student may have.
+If the parent is not able to be home with the student, then regular check-ins may help to resolve any issues the student is having and promote student participation in their learning activities.
 If the parent has the ability to influence the amount of time that a student is in an online meeting, it should probably be limited to 30 minutes in one sitting.
 Younger students, particularly, will tend to lose focus after that.
 Frequent breaks, especially with physical activity like playing outside can help to work out frustrations that children may experience trying to learn in such a new way.
 Keeping to a predictable schedule and maintaining healthy meals and snacks will also go a long way toward easing anxieties students may have.
-Children aren't just mini-adults, so they can't be expected to pivot to an 8-hour work day in a home-office as many of their parents have been forced to do.
-Parents and educators both should be sensitive to the developmental needs of school-age children ensure that the expectations set out for them are reasonably achievable.

 Remote learning is new for most families and can be a challenge, but hopefully some of these suggestions will help to create a rich learning environment for students.